 Learn everything about Chateau de France Pessac Leognan with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau de France History, Overview

-The modern era for Chateau de France begins in 1971, when the estate was purchased by Bernard Thomassin.
-At the time of his purchase, Chateau de France was in desperate need of restorations and renovations, which was accomplished under the direction of the new owner.
+The modern era for Chateau de France begins in 1971 when the estate was purchased by Bernard Thomassin.
+At the time of his purchase, Chateau de France was in desperate need of restorations and renovations, which were accomplished under the direction of the new owner.

 Chateau de France Vineyards, Terroir, Grapes, Winemaking